Idiosophy

 Musical Interlude

-Defying the BBC ban, this song by Eric Clapton points out that the subjunctive in modern English can be indicated by word order, too.
+Defying the BBC ban, “May You Never” by Eric Clapton points out that the subjunctive in modern English can be indicated by word order, too.
 I like the way we’ve adopted a good old-English modal-infinitive structure to convey a Continental verb mood, using “let” or “may” to change the mood to subjunctive.

 Poetry Corner